7 Healthy Tips for Ordering Takeout or DeliveryArticle posted in: Diet & Nutrition

 We’re all craving creature comforts right now in an attempt to break the monotony and find normalcy.
 However, when you’re trying to lose weight and stay healthy while practicing social distancing, it’s important to be careful when it comes to ordering your favorite comfort foods through restaurant takeout or delivery.

 For example, cheese is permitted on the South Beach Diet, but an order of Four-Cheese Mac-and-Cheese (while certainly comforting) is definitely not recommended.
 While lean beef is also encouraged, a 16-ounce T-Bone is four times the serving size of a Protein on the South Beach Diet meal plan.
 So, how do you stay on track when everything sounds—and likely tastes—so good?

-Here are seven healthy tips for ordering takeout or delivery on your keto friendly diet:
+Here are seven healthy tips for ordering takeout or delivery on your low-carb diet:

 1. Don’t Order Hungry

 Sounds silly, but think about it: How much extra food do you buy at the grocery store when you shop hungry?
 So, how much more likely are you to order food you really don’t need if you’re starving while perusing the menu?
 Place your takeout delivery order after you’ve had a snack or order earlier in the day.
 Many restaurants offer the option to request a certain time for your order to be ready or delivered.